lucaleonect/nqa_server/docs/solver.md

 # Solver Service (`services/solver`)

 The solver service now accepts problem instances directly in the HTTP request body and drives Optuna-based hyperparameter searches by launching `nqa/master.py`.
-Each request supplies a coupling matrix `J` and optional vectors `h` and `g`; the service persists these arrays to `/data/studies/<study_id>/inputs/`, spawns the Optuna runner, and returns truncated logs once execution completes.
+Each request supplies a coupling matrix `J`, optional vectors `h` and `g`, and an optional constant energy shift; the service persists these arrays to `/data/studies/<study_id>/inputs/`, spawns the Optuna runner, and returns truncated logs once execution completes.
+QUBO uploads handled by the API are converted upstream into the corresponding Ising inputs and shift before arriving here.

 ## Responsibilities